 The transition from Year 10 to the senior school is a pivotal point in your planning for a successful future as an adult.
-'Successful Futures', the fourth line in our mission statement, means something different to everyone, however, the common element of a successful future is having choices in life -and this, importantly, is the basis of a sense of wellbeing and fulfilment.
+A successful future is having choices in life -and this, importantly, is the basis of a sense of wellbeing and fulfilment.
 Your commitment to your studies over the next two years is what will create your ability to make choices about your future: what kind of employment you will have; what you will study; where you can go; where you will live; what you can own, do and explore in your leisure time - in short, how you live your life.
 Today's Year 10 students will quite possibly have several careers over their working lives, including job descriptions that may not even exist yet.